 As the UNFPA Madagascar has always worked with Young People, they would invite us to their events.
 I had a great opportunity to meet Malagasy Politicians and decision makers and tell them about my volunteer work.
 I started to build relationships with a deputy Member of Parliament who was very impressed by our volunteer work.

-I can’t say that I like working as a politician, I’ve just started to discover this world and hope I will find my interest.
+I can’t say that I love working as a politician, I’ve just started to discover this world and still discovering my interests.

 We always have to be kind, it doesn’t kill anyone!